Information for Relatives of a Deceased Class Member

 Back To Top -

-Can I just send in a will, funeral program, birth certificate, death certificate, etc. that lists me as related to the deceased class member?
+Can I just send in a will, funeral program, birth certificate, death certificate, etc. that lists me as related to the Deceased Class Member?

 No. These documents are not sufficient to establish a person as a legal representative.
 However, these documents may be helpful if you are working with your attorney or with the Probate Special Master and Probate Special Counsel.
 Please keep any such documentation so that you can provide it to your attorney or the Probate Special Counsel.